The Deceiver (film)

 The Deceiver is a 1931 American pre-Code mystery film directed by Louis King.
 It was written by Jack Cunningham, based on a short story called "It Might Have Happened" by Bella Muni and Abem Finkel.
 The film stars Lloyd Hughes, Ian Keith and Dorothy Sebastian.
 John Wayne makes a minor appearance as a stand-in playing Ian Keith's corpse.
 It featured songs and tap dance numbers in an act billed as "Hot Harlem".
 The film premiered on November 21, 1931.

 Plot

+Broadway matinee idol, Shakespearean actor Reginald Thorpe, is found dead in his dressing room on the eve of his departure for Hollywood.
+Thorpe's understudy, Tony Hill, is suspected, particularly in light of his skill with knives.
+Thorpe, however, was a lady's man who seems to have been involved in blackmailing one of his lovers.